Commercial Real Estate

 Mr. Lavelle has served on the Board of Directors of the Society for the Preservation of Human Dignity (PHD), a Palatine not-for-profit organization serving unwed mothers and families.
 In 2010, Kerry received the prestigious Spirit of Life Award from the Society for the Preservation of Human Dignity for his efforts within the community.

-Mr. Lavelle is in his sixteenth year as a volunteer attorney for the Clinic for the Disabled and Elder Law (CDEL).
+Mr. Lavelle is in his twenty-second year as a volunteer attorney for the Clinic for the Disabled and Elder Law (CDEL).
 Mr. Lavelle has agreed to become the Federal Tax Partner of CDEL, helping administer and evaluate the tax practice CDEL.

 Mr. Lavelle has sat on an advisory board of the Palatine Food Pantry.

 Mr. Lavelle has worked with Senator Matt Murphy on amending the Illinois statutes to replace offensive terminology regarding citizens with developmental disabilities, using more descriptive and sensitive language.

 PHILOSOPHY ON THE PRACTICE OF LAW